Cycling in Cardiff: National rail network

 Cycles are also permitted free of charge on the wider national network provided they can be safely stored in the designated areas and reservations through the train operator are recommended.
 Bikes must be carried in the designated area of the train and can't be stored in aisles or vestibule areas.
 Cycles can not be carried on rail-replacement coach services.
 Folding bikes can be carried at all times as normal hand luggage.

 Transport for Wales also operates most of the Welsh rail network and its cycle policies apply to other services as well without the restrictions applied to the Cardiff rail network.

 Buses

 Cycles can not be carried on bus services in Cardiff.
 However, a Beacons Bus runs on Sundays and Bank Holidays in summer to Brecon which tows a cycle trailer to carry cycles.
 Efforts have been made to ensure there is bike parking next to bus stops.

 Cycling Campaigns in Cardiff

-Sustrans Cymru
+Walk Wheel Cycle Trust

-Sustrans is a UK sustainable transport charity that constructs safe cycle routes and other inititiatives to encourage people to walk or cycle.
+The Walk Wheel Cycle Trust, previously known as Sustrans, is a UK sustainable transport charity that constructs safe cycle routes and other inititiatives to encourage people to walk or cycle.
 Their Valleys Cycle Network project aims to add 100 miles of vehicle-free routes in the Valleys of South Wales.

 In September 2011 it was announced that Sustrans Cymru were launching a new project in Cardiff funded by the Wales Government.
 This involved offering expert consultation to Cardiff householders to draw up personal travel plans, designed to reduce car journeys and encourage, amongst other things, increased use of bicycles.